-(1-8 semester hours, pass/fail)
+(1-8 semester hours, pass/fail) Fall +/or Spring

 Prerequisite: Consent of instructor and acceptance to degree program in Oral Biology.
 This course allows graduate credit to be obtained for writing and completing a thesis.

 ASNB 670 / OBIO 670 Dental Gross Anatomy